 Honey can help to manage allergies in a very interesting way, if you’re allergic to pollen.

-Because bees make honey from pollen then you can gradually expose yourself to the substance of your allergy by taking small amounts of honey.
+Because bees make honey from pollen, you can gradually expose yourself to it of your allergy by taking small amounts of honey.
 This won’t necessarily cure your allergies, but overtime you can build up a resistance to the pollen that will make you more-or-less immune to the allergies.
 See more natural uses for honey here.